-STUDENT SENT HOME AND WILL BE AN UNEXCUSED ABENSE (INCIDENT).
-THIS DAY MUST BE MADE UP! - d.
+THIS DAY MUST BE MADE UP!

+- d.
 Pen must be present at all times (NO pencils). - e.
 Student's hair is to be clean and combed at all times.

+HAIR COLOR FOUND IN NATURE ONLY NO COLORS OTHER THAN BLONDE, BROWN, BLACK, GRAY, AUBURN).
 Hair reaching the shoulders will be secured up or back (a ponytail, clip, braid, etc.) in order to prevent patient contamination.
-HAIR COLOR FOUND IN NATURE ONLY.
 ONLY royal blue, white, black, or brown clips, ties, etc. are to be used. - f.
 Facial hair (beards) must be closely trimmed, otherwise clean shaven - g.
 There will be NO artificial/acrylic/gel/dip/etc. fingernails.
 Natural nails with ONLY clear nail polish are allowed.
 Nails must be no longer than 1⁄2" beyond tip of the finger.
 This applies to both female and male students.
-This will be strictly adhered to, or the student will be automatically written up with a 3 point grade deduction for each offense. - h.
+This will be strictly adhered to, or the student will be automatically written up with a three (3) point final grade deduction for each offense, with possible probation after the first offense.

+- h.
 Students should use make-up with discretion.
-No heavy or extreme make-up is allowed. - i.
+No heavy or extreme make-up allowed.
+False eyelashes are not allowed. - i.
 Any visible tattoos must be covered up per hospital protocol, if they cannot be covered up, HCC may not be able to place you at a clinical site and therefore you could not complete the program. - j.
 Jewelry will be kept to a minimum.
-Program policy is as follows: Earrings - up to 2 posts only per ear and no gauges, hoops, or dangles; no necklaces or bracelet; one ring per hand.
+Program policy is as follows: Earrings - up to 2 posts only per ear and no gauges, hoops, or dangles; no necklaces or bracelets; one ring per hand.
 NO other visible piercings allowed.
 THIS IS FOR STUDENT/PATIENT SAFETY!!!

 NO SMARTWATCHES OF ANY KIND - NO EXCEPTIONS!!
 Standard digital or watch with a second hand only may be worn.
-If caught with a smartwatch, the student will automatically be written up with a 3-point grade deduction.
+If caught with a smartwatch, the student will automatically be written up with a three (3) point final grade deduction for each offense, with possible probation after the first offense.